pagkly/Zed/Investopedia3/Geographical Diversification.md

 ## Understanding Geographical Diversification

 Like [diversification](https://www.investopedia.com/terms/d/diversification.asp) in general, geographical diversification is based on the premise that financial markets in different parts of the world may not be highly correlated with one another.
-For example, if the U.S. and European stock markets are declining because their economies are in a [recession](https://www.investopedia.com/terms/r/recession.asp), an investor may allocate part of a portfolio to emerging economies with higher growth rates, such as China and India.
+For example, if the U.S. and European stock markets are declining because their economies are in a [[recession]](https://www.investopedia.com/terms/r/recession.asp), an investor may allocate part of a portfolio to emerging economies with higher growth rates, such as China and India.

-Most large [multinational corporations](https://www.investopedia.com/terms/m/multinationalcorporation.asp) also have a high degree of geographic diversification.
-This enables them to reduce expenses by locating plants in low-cost regions and lowers the effect of currency [volatility](https://www.investopedia.com/terms/v/volatility.asp) on their financial statements.
+Most large [[multinational corporations]](https://www.investopedia.com/terms/m/multinationalcorporation.asp) also have a high degree of geographic diversification.
+This enables them to reduce expenses by locating plants in low-cost regions and lowers the effect of currency [[volatility]](https://www.investopedia.com/terms/v/volatility.asp) on their financial statements.
 In addition, geographic diversification may have a positive impact on a corporation's revenues, as high-growth regions offset the effects of lower-growth regions.

 ## Pros and Cons of Geographical Diversification

-Diversifying a portfolio across different geographic regions can help investors compensate for the volatility of a single economic region, in the long reducing risk relative to less-diversified portfolios.
-[Exchange traded funds](https://www.investopedia.com/terms/e/etf.asp) and [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp) have made investing globally easier than ever before.
+Diversifying a portfolio across different geographic regions can help investors compensate for the volatility of a single economic region, in the long reducing risk relative to less-diversified portfolios. [[Exchange traded funds]](https://www.investopedia.com/terms/e/etf.asp) and [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp) have made investing globally easier than ever before.

 Diversifying away from developed economies also offers benefits.
 In advanced markets, many businesses offer similar products and services, making for stiff competition.
 Developing markets, however, can be less competitive and thus offer greater growth potential.
 A business may sell more wearable devices, for example, in an Asian country than in the entire U.S. market.

 The counter-argument is that everything in the global economy is already interconnected so that spreading your money over different regions doesn't provide the diversification benefit it once did.
 Additionally, many of the large companies you would be buying in, say, a U.S.-registered mutual fund already operate as multinationals.

-Faster-growing economies may also involve elevated [political risk](https://www.investopedia.com/terms/p/politicalrisk.asp), [currency risk](https://www.investopedia.com/terms/c/currencyrisk.asp), and general market risk compared with developed economies.
+Faster-growing economies may also involve elevated [[political risk]](https://www.investopedia.com/terms/p/politicalrisk.asp), [currency risk](https://www.investopedia.com/terms/c/currencyrisk.asp), and general market risk compared with developed economies.

 Exchange rates, for example, are always in flux and could move against you.
 An investment in Japan, for instance, could fall in dollar terms if the yen weakens (meaning it takes more yen to buy a dollar).
 However, investing in multiple currencies—another way of diversifying—can provide additional risk reduction.